the-teachingRSE-project/competencies/competencies.md

 cross-pollinate computational skills and infrastructure know-how between domain scientists.
 Funders and research managers will find the discussion in this paper valuable in order to observe how software development in academia will be institutionalised.
-Finally, the strong emphasis on team-skills allows RSEs to be very employable in industrial workplaces.
+Finally, the strong emphasis on team skills allows RSEs to be very employable in industrial workplaces.

 # Related Work